9 Daily Tasks Costing Your Business Money

 2. Outdated processes

-It is true that the costs of Business Process Automation (BPA) can be considerable, but the alternatives are worse.
+Yes, the costs of Professional Services Automation (PSA) can be considerable, but the alternatives are worse.
 Surveys have collected some very notable examples of enterprises that saved largely by automating various business processes: Cisco Systems saved over $270 million in annual operating expenses, Frito-Lay saved between 30,000 to 50,000 work hours per year, and R.J.
 Reynolds saw a 53% reduction in invoice processing costs, among many.

 Regardless of whether your company is small or large, you can certainly reap the substantial benefits of automation.